pdudotdev/SShiD/README.md

 - **Vendor-Specific IEs:** Embeds messages within standard-compliant beacon frames.
 - **Channel Specification:** Operates on a user-defined Wi-Fi channel (default is 1).

-## 💪 **Advantages**

-- **Stealthy Transmission:** By leveraging beacon frames, communication remains passive and less detectable.
-- **No Network Association Required:** Devices can exchange information without connecting to an access point.
-- **No Single Point of Failure:** Communication cannot be filtered by a firewall or IDS system.
-- **Standard Compliance:** Uses Wi-Fi standards, enhancing compatibility with various devices.
-- **Encryption Security:** Ensures messages remain confidential and tamper-proof.

 - **Reliability of using beacon frames for the communication flow.**
   - For the sake of blending our covert traffic into the overall traffic, keep in mind that **communication via SShiD will not always be 100% reliable**.
 Since we're using broadcast messages over Wi-Fi, there's always a chance that packets can be lost due to network congestion, wireless interference, or other factors.
-Message retries are planned for **future versions**.

-## 🛠️ **Architecture**
+## ⚖️ **Architecture**

 The project consists of two main components: